I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_shared_memory_parameters.md

      <a href="..\ndis\nf-ndis-ndisallocatesharedmemory.md">
      NdisAllocateSharedMemory</a> function.

+`PreferredNode`

+A NODE_REQUIREMENT value that indicates the preferred node to use while allocating memory.
+If the driver does not have a preference, then the value must be set to MM_ANY_NODE_OK.

 `Usage`

 An
      <a href="..\ndis\ne-ndis-_ndis_shared_memory_usage.md">NDIS_SHARED_MEMORY_USAGE</a> enumeration
      value that specifies the purpose of the shared memory.

+`Length`

+A ULONG value that contains the length, in bytes, of the shared memory block.

 `VirtualAddress`

 A PVOID value that contains the base virtual address of the shared memory.
 NDIS provides this
      value before it returns from the
      <b>NdisAllocateSharedMemory</b> function.

+`SGListBufferLength`

+A ULONG value that contains the length, in bytes, of the scatter gather list buffer.

+`SGListBuffer`

+A pointer to a
+     <a href="..\wdm\ns-wdm-_scatter_gather_list.md">SCATTER_GATHER_LIST</a> structure.

 `VPortId`